Luohh5/Chain-of-Exemplar/README.md

 ```

 ### Data preparation
 To prepare your training data, you need to put all the samples into a list and save it to a json file.
 We provide our train&val datasets (with our own root) [here](https://huggingface.co/datasets/Lhh123/CoE_ScienceQA).
 You need to change the image path to your own path instead of directly using it.
-Alternatively, you can download the raw data from the original dataset [ScienceQA](https://scienceqa.github.io/) and convert them into the following format by running:
+Alternatively, we also provide the original dataset [ScienceQA](https://scienceqa.github.io/) with [train](https://huggingface.co/datasets/Lhh123/CoE_ScienceQA/tree/main/train) & [val](https://huggingface.co/datasets/Lhh123/CoE_ScienceQA/tree/main/val) & [test](https://huggingface.co/datasets/Lhh123/CoE_ScienceQA/tree/main/test) split.
+You can download and convert them into the following format by running:
 ```python
 # Question generation data pre-process
 python prepare_qg.py